Oskar-Ciebien/Timetable_Application/README.md

 ## Dissertation

+There are several topics covered in the dissertation of this project.
+This includes the technologies used, the planning, design of the system etc.

 The Dissertation of this project can be found in a folder called **Documents**.
 Click [here](Documents/Dissertation.pdf) to get to the PDF file.

 ## Contact